 Being 19 years old I pretty much lived for the nightlife, always counting down the hours until work ended and as the sun would set it signalled that it was time to put my dancing shoes on and party the night away.

-There was some big nightclubs that would fly in famous named DJ's from around the world for special events and club nights but my preferred bars to hang out would always be the beach bars and open air discos (yes, they was called discos back then!).
+There were some big nightclubs that would fly in famous named DJ's from around the world for special events and club nights but my preferred bars to hang out would always be the beach bars and open air discos (yes, they were called discos back then!).

 A little further down the beach there used to be this little old weathered looking Greek guy that would cook up souvlakis on his BBQ grill.
 He was a hit with both tourists and locals and that is when I first learned that you should always eat where the locals eat.
 It's a travel tip that's stuck with me forever.